 As described above, apple maggot pupa will hatch every spring even though local plants and trees may not have any adult ripe fruit on which their young can feed.
 Since many regions of the country have new types of plants which may develop much earlier in the growing season it is very possible for apple maggots to hatch and find something other than an apple on which to lay eggs.

 If you are a serious grower or just a weekend gardener but you want to protect your plants, the first thing you need to do is place out APPLE MAGGOT TRAPS.
-These are glue type traps which resemble an apple (a range of fruit actually) and should be hung on or around any plant you want to protect.
+These are glue type traps which should be hung on or around any plant you want to protect.
 These traps come with a powerful scent (lure) which is sure to attract adult apple flies which hatch looking for fruit and plants on which to feed.
-The round shape of the traps seem to have an impact on just how well they work.
+The lure uses special pheromones used for both mating and good egg laying site so it can attract both males and females.

 Remember, apple maggots will tend to be active around plants which provided them with food the preceding year.
 This means they are most likely to follow the schedule of the plants you are growing.
 However, if there are other plants close by which generate fruit at different times of the year, it is possible you could get adults flying much earlier than anticipated.
 For this reason you may have to monitor much earlier than expected as well as treat more than a month or so in the fall.
 It is entirely possible that early berries growing could trigger adults to hatch and start to establish themselves and if this happens you could be in for a long season of damage and disappointment.